thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 **NOTE:** You are able to mock the filesystem calls using [mock-fs](https://www.npmjs.com/package/mock-fs).

 **Exercise:** Turn and talk to your neighbor and reflect on the advantages and disadvantages of Test Driven Development.

-## Benefits of Test Driven Development

-Test Driven Development process has many benefits.

-* When faced with a large and daunting piece of work ahead writing the tests will get you moving quickly.
-* You are forced to have tests, which have the benefits described above.
-* Your tests give you confidence that you've done enough for now and can stop tweaking and move on to the next thing.
-* Tests help you really understand the design of the code you are working on.
-Instead of writing code to do something, you are starting by outlining all the conditions you are subjecting the code to and what outputs you'd expect from that.
-* Overall, speed of development increases.

 ## Assignment